thebtf/google-docs-mcp/README.md

     - Copy the entire long URL from the terminal.
     - Paste the URL into your web browser and press Enter.
     - Log in with the **same Google account** you added as a Test User in Step 1.4.
-    - Google will show a screen asking for permission for your app ("Claude Docs MCP Access" or similar) to access Google Docs/Drive.
+      - Google will show a screen asking for permission for your app ("Claude Docs MCP Access" or similar) to access Google Docs, Sheets, and Drive.
 Review and click "**Allow**" or "**Grant**".
 4.  **Get the Authorization Code:**
     - After clicking Allow, your browser will likely try to redirect to `http://localhost` and show a **"This site can't be reached" error**. **THIS IS NORMAL!**
     - Look **carefully** at the URL in your browser's address bar.
 It will look like `http://localhost/?code=4/0Axxxxxxxxxxxxxx&scope=...`